-Fellows live together in intentional community of 4-6 people per household.
+Fellows live together in intentional, beloved community of 6 people.
 During Orientation, the community is led through a process of forming a “Community Covenant” of how they intend to live together.

 Within the household, the community shares three meals weekly and determines how responsibilities rotate for that and all other community efforts.
 There’s also a weekly house business meeting, a weekly shared spiritual practice, a monthly hospitality meal, and anything else the group agrees to do.
 Through this process, fellows hone their communication and collaboration skills.
 While this sounds like a full schedule, we also make personal time a priority.
 And there’s plenty of time for fun!
 In the past, fellows have enjoyed trivia nights, hiking, and the local music scene.

-Intentional community living is counter-cultural.
+Intentional and beloved community living is counter-cultural.
 It challenges us to be compassionate to ourselves and to others.
-Fellows often point to intentional community living as the most transformative experience of the year.
+Fellows often point to community living as the most transformative experience of the year.

 About the Durham/Chapel Hill Area